plebbit/plebbit-js/README.md

   description: string,
   moderatorsIpnsNames: string[],
   latestPostCid: string, // the most recent post in the linked list of posts
-  preloadedPosts: Post[], // preloaded content greatly improves loading speed, it saves scrolling the entire linked list, should include some preloaded comments for each post as well
+  preloadedPosts: Post[], // preloaded content greatly improves loading speed, it saves scrolling the entire linked list, should include some preloaded comments for each post as well and vote counts
   pubsubTopic: string, // the string to publish to in the pubsub, a public key of the subplebbit owner's choice }
 ```